bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 Lists every file in `/usr/bin` that ends in the characters `.sh`.

+You will note that the location of the wildcard changed.
+You put the wildcard at the *beginning* when you don't care how a file name *starts* and at the *end* when you don't care how it *ends*.

 If we wanted to list just the files whose names begin with certains letters, we could do this:

 ```bash